 Application Initialization, Our First Mocked Functions

 When radioInit() is called the uhfInit shall be called.
 We will add a test that is calling radioInit() and also create the faked uhfInit().
 Then we will see the test fail and finally add the needed implementation in radioHandler.c.
-Note that we use the icdTestExpectMock() call to enable the fake as a mock – that it is a mandatory to call uhfInit.

 Note that we tell the test to expect a mock.
 The test will fail if it is not called or called to many times.

-The fake/test double functionality is added by including the icDouble.h, and make an effort to name the test so the intention is clear even after a few months.
+The fake/test double functionality is added by including the icDouble.h, and please make an effort to name the test so the intention is clear even after a few months.

 /**